getguesstimate/guesstimate-app/README.md

 ##Limitations
 There are many things that will be improved.
 Some of the more important limitations include:
-1. Normal distributions are the default for guesses, and flat distributions are possible using math.js ```=random(3,9)```.
-Lognormal, power, and other kinds of distribution should be standard/possible.
+1. Distribution types are limited to normal, uniform, and a few discrete types with math.js functions
 2. Everything is public.
 3. Only the creator of a collection is allowed to save edits to that collection.
-4. The distribution view displays all negative samples as '0' for some reason.
-5. Metrics can't be shared between collections.
+4. Metrics can't be shared between collections.
-6. Distributions are all +- 1 standard deviation.
-Having everything be a 90% confidence interval would probably be better.